-Policies included as appendices to Part II (itemized below) can be amended only through the full revision procedure for the rest of Part II, described in Section 2.16, requiring action of the faculty, the president, and the college's [university's] Board of Trustees.
+Policies included as appendices to Part II can be amended only through the full revision procedure for the rest of Part II, described in Section 2.16, requiring action of the faculty, the president, and the college's [university's] Board of Trustees.
 The provost coordinates and transmits to the president all of the Faculty Handbook amendments passed by the Joint Faculty Assembly.

 - a.
 "Joint Human Rights Policy" - b.
-"Policy on Consensual Romantic or Sexual Relationships Between Faculty Members" - c.
-"Policy on Consensual Romantic or Sexual Relationships Between Faculty and Students or Staff Members"
+"Joint Sexual Assault Policy"